 The average salary for a certified phlebotomist is between $21,730 and $39,685 per year.

 A hospital recruiter (or medical recruiter) serves the healthcare industry by recruiting and screening potential employment candidates.
 They are hiring specialists that work directly with job seekers and employers in the healthcare industry.

 The basic responsibilities of a medical recruiter include:

 - Salary negotiation

 - Performing background checks on candidates

 While a degree isn’t necessary to be a medical recruiter, most facilities prefer you to have a bachelor’s degree.
 It’s crucial for someone in this position to have excellent communication skills.
 A professional demeanor is required.
 You need to be good at problem-solving and be able to work efficiently.

 The average yearly salary for a hospital recruiter is around $59,000.

 Is There a Good Job Outlook in the Healthcare Industry?

-The healthcare industry is flexible, consistently growing, and pays extremely well in most positions.
-If you’ve ever wanted to work in medicine, there are multiple opportunities for older adults.
-This is regardless of whether you prefer to work behind the scenes or work directly with patients.
+The healthcare industry is flexible, consistently growing, and pays well in most positions.
+If you’ve ever wanted to work in healthcare, there are many opportunities for older adults to work behind the scenes or directly with patients.
+The choice is yours!